amplience/amplience-shopify-hydrogen/docs/amplience/visualization.md

 ### Standalone mode

-Sometimes it is prefereable to see a component in isolation, without headers, footers, etc. To enable standalone mode you can pass and additional query string param: `standalone=true`.
+Sometimes it is preferable to see a component in isolation, without headers, footers, etc. To enable standalone mode you can pass an additional query string param: `standalone=true`.